10 Ways To Enhance Your E-commerce Customer Experience

 The most important takeaway from all these observations is that having great products or offering the lowest price isn’t enough.
 You need something extra to keep customers coming back for more.

 And that’s the customer experience (CX).
 Take H&M, for example.
 The fashion brand uses Instagram Shopping to promote styles directly from its posts, making it easy for people to shop while browsing their feeds.
-It offers customers the option to explore live consultations for a more personalized shopping experience.
+It allows customers to explore live consultations for a more personalized shopping experience.

 This is just one example.
 If you notice, more and more e-commerce brands are investing in the ‘experience’ they provide, and for good reason.
 A study by Gartner (via CMSWire) found that CX drives over two-thirds of customer loyalty, more than brand and price combined.